functionland/docs/docs/welcome/fula.md

 You can do that by:

-  * joining the revolution by ordering your FxBlox on [shop.fx.land](https://shop.fx.land)
+  * joining the revolution and ordering your FxBlox on [shop.fx.land](https://shop.fx.land)

   * heading over to [Fula API](./api-intro) docs to learn how to develop your own DApps on the FxBlox